rhman-ibrahim/rhman-ibrahim/README.md

 #### Schema

-Tech: React, Vite, and CSS fmanaging components, modals, panels, drawers, forms, and notifications.
+Tech: React and Vite managing components, modals, panels, drawers, forms, and notifications.
 Includes customizable themes and a structured approach to UI development.

 ### Semantic AI